KFlaws/d2mr-assessment-kflaws/06_r-programming/01_hello-world/assessment.md

 If you believe you have demonstrated any of the above skills sufficiently to count toward the 20 additional objectives-based points, please indicate which objective(s) you believe you have met and provide a brief explanation of how you have met each objective.

 <!-- Explanation of demonstrated unassessed objectives below this line -->
+I believe I have demonstrated unassessed objectives 1, 2, 3, 4, 5, and 8 in this assignment.
+I met unassessed objective 1 by providing frequent comments throughout my assignment showing my thought process of the steps I was taking.
+I met unassessed objective 2 through downloading relevant packages and learning the r functions that were required for me to complete the assignment (assigning a function, conditionals, and the 'while' loop).
+For unassessed objective 3, I brought my questions to slack, ChatGPT, other students, and Dr.Dowling in order to find out why my code was not working in the way I had intended and looked for problem solving solutions.
+I met unassessed objective 4 by evaluating each of the error messages I received and either looking them up, asking a peer, or simply trying something else to see if it solved my issue.
+Many times, by looking at the error message I was able to figure out what was wrong and made easy adjustments.
+For example, I was using commas between my paste0 output options and I was receiving an error message.
+I did not have the {} in the correct place, so my code was not running properly and was not recognizing the reason for the commas.
+For unassessed objective 5, I followed Dr. Dowlings examples and coding style to help influence my own.
+And finally, for unassessed objective 8, I demonstrated use of a 'while' loop following my conditionals.

 <!-- Explanation of demonstrated unassessed objectives above this line -->